metablaster/WindowsFirewallRuleset/README.md

 ## I don't meet the requirements

-At the moment this project is tested and designed for most recent Windows Desktop/Servers and that is known to work, to make use of it on older systems requires additional work.
+At the moment this firewall is tested and designed for most recent Windows Desktop/Servers and that is known to work, to make use of it on older systems requires additional work.

 Testing is done on 64 bit Windows, a small fraction of rules won't work for 32 bit system and